Which of the following represents the correct electron configurat... | Channels for Pearson+

 1

-Identify the atomic number of helium (He), which is 2.
-This means helium has 2 electrons.
+Identify the atomic number of nickel (Ni), which is 28.
+This means a neutral nickel atom has 28 electrons.

-Recall the order of filling electron orbitals according to the Aufbau principle, which states that electrons fill orbitals starting from the lowest energy level to the highest.
+Recall the order of electron filling according to the Aufbau principle: electrons fill orbitals starting from the lowest energy level to the highest.
+The order is: 1s, 2s, 2p, 3s, 3p, 4s, 3d, 4p, etc.

-The 1s orbital is the lowest energy level and can hold a maximum of 2 electrons.
-Therefore, the 2 electrons of helium will fill the 1s orbital.
+Write the electron configuration for nickel by filling the orbitals in the correct order: Start with 1s², then 2s², 2p⁶, 3s², 3p⁶, 4s², and finally 3d⁸.
+This accounts for all 28 electrons.

-Write the electron configuration for helium by placing both electrons in the 1s orbital, resulting in 1s².
+Recognize that the electron configuration can be abbreviated using the noble gas core notation.
+Argon (Ar) has an electron configuration of [Ar] = 1s² 2s² 2p⁶ 3s² 3p⁶, which accounts for 18 electrons.

 Related Videos